Am I legally able to change letting agent?

 - Give official notice: Send your agent official notice that you would like to terminate your contract.
 The best way to do this is in writing, so that they have evidence that you have done so.

 - Build a paper trail: In the same way that a paper trail is important when it comes to managing tenant disputes, it is vital to document every stage of this process carefully.
 Once you have notified your letting agent of your decision to remove yourself from the agreement in writing, continue to document every move every step of the way to give a clear timeline of your actions throughout the procedure.
-This way, should anything take a wrong turn, you have details of every action you have taken

 - Refresh your paperwork: Ensure you have all of the relevant paperwork for the property that the outgoing agent holds, that you may need copies of.
 This includes copies of your EPC, gas safety certification, inventory, tenancy agreement, deposit protection details etc.